Talking about Similarities in English

 Meaning: in a similar way, for the same reason.

-- Mary should apologize and by the same token, you must forgive her.
+- Mary should apologise, and by the same token, you must forgive her.

-- I’d like to sign this contract but by the same token, I don’t want anyone to be at loss.
+- I’d like to sign this contract, but by the same token, I don’t want anyone to be at a loss.

 Lookalike